Article updated on February 11, 2022

-South Africa presents such varied landscapes that the parks and reserves can be very different: the desert-like Karoo, the iSimangaliso Wetlands with its abundant birdlife and coral reef, the hilly Hluhluwe Imfolozi area, the smaller Mkuze Park, the sand forest of Tembe Elephant park, the vast Kruger region… Obviously, wildlife will differ based on the ecosystem.
+South Africa presents such varied landscapes that the parks and reserves can be very different: the desert-like Karoo, the iSimangaliso Wetlands with its abundant birdlife and coral reef, the hilly Hluhluwe Imfolozi area, the smaller Mkuze Park, the sand forest of Tembe Elephant park, the vast Kruger region… Obviously, wildlife differs based on the ecosystem.

 Our personal preference is the Hluhluwe Imfolozi region with its rolling hills, winding rivers and great wildlife spotting: the Hluhluwe Imfolozi KZN Park and the neighbouring &Beyond Phinda Private Game Reserve.

 In the dry season (May till September), animals can be easier to spot as they gather by water holes and the vegetation is less dense.
 It gets significantly colder night.